 In October 2018 Gyroscope Review published an interview with Knoll.

 You can listen to Tricia’s podcast concerning her experience as a poet with spasmodic dysphonia and a reading from Urban Wild.

 Tricia’s story of publication 40 years ago .
-She also published several poems in View From The Bottom, a street tabloid in New Haven, Connecticut in the early 1970s which was printed on the Black Panther’s press.
+Several of her poems were printed in View From The Bottom, a street tabloid in New Haven, Connecticut in the early 1970s, a zine that was printed on the Black Panther’s press.